flatland-association/flatland-book/intro.md

 ### Environment diversity

 In several environments, it has been observed that agents can overfit to remarkably large training sets.
 This evidence raises the possibility that overfitting pervades classic benchmarks like the Arcade Learning Environment, which has long served as a gold standard in reinforcement learning (RL).
-While the diversity between different games in the ALE is one of the benchmark’s greatest strengths, the low emphasis on generalization presents a significant drawback.
-In each game the question must be asked: are agents robustly learning a relevant skill, or are they approximately memorizing specific trajectories?
+While the diversity between different games in an ALE is one of the benchmark’s greatest strengths, the low emphasis on generalization presents a significant drawback.
+In each game the question must be asked: are agents robustly learning a relevant skill, or are they approximately memorizing specific trajectories? <!-- To enable one to answer this question we provide configurable [world generators](env/level_generation). -->

 🚉 Next stops
 ---